Best Slip Joint Knives For Nostalgic EDC

 From Old School Nail Nicks to Modern Flippers, Here’s what We’d Carry if We Still Carried a Slip Joint Pocket Knife

 Slip joints fell out of style a while ago when we all admitted how much we disliked the blades of our folding knives coming down on our fingers.
-They never disappeared entirely, though, because they fit a convenient legal definition for some people, and provide the empty taste of nostalgia for others.
+They never disappeared entirely, though, because they fit a convenient legal definition for some people while others are returning to the root of their knife obsession.

-Lately both of those reasons seem to be picking up steam, because a lot of designers are playing with new slip joint designs.
-I won’t claim to know exactly where the newfound interest is coming from, but it has made us want to jump on the bandwagon and come up with a list of slip joints, both old and new, that we think are good.
+Lately a lot of designers are playing with new slip joint designs.
+I won’t claim to know exactly where the newfound interest is coming from, but it has made us want to jump on the bandwagon and come up with a list of slip joints, both old and new, that we think are having, and some that are worth having so long you can pass them on to jumpstart someone else’s knife obsession.

 Three American made slip joints with their blades have open sitting on a tree stump.